stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 {{ mwp }} has, since December 2024, had somewhat functional support for  building `mwptools` using the Windows [Msys2](https://www.msys2.org/) toolchain with the aim of providing a native Windows version of mwp.

+* May be built locally using the [Msys2](https://www.msys2.org/)
+* A "portable" Windows Installer is published in the "Snapshot" builds (Github release area).

 ## Status

 Somewhat experimental, however most things work.